Packed with vegetables and layered with flavor, this Vegetarian Borscht is a delicious, hearty, and nutritious meal.

 Video

-- Vinegar is a common addition to Borscht.
+- Fresh Lemon Juice: Vinegar is a common addition to Borscht.
 However, I use lemon juice because I wanted to keep this soup Passover-friendly without any modifications.
 Of course you could use red wine vinegar if you prefer, or look for a vinegar that’s certified kosher for Passover to use instead of lemon juice.
 If you are making this soup for Passover, be sure that your vegetable stock is kosher for Passover if you’re not using homemade vegetable stock.

-- If keeping this soup vegetarian isn’t a concern, you can use chicken or beef stock instead of vegetable stock.
+- If Keeping This Soup Vegetarian Isn’t a Concern: You can use chicken or beef stock instead of vegetable stock.

 Nutrition